CodeYourFuture/curriculum/content/js2/blocks/character-limit/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Define acceptance criteria for the character limit app'
+    1='Define acceptance criteria for the character limit component'
 +++

 Let’s define a problem.

 Suppose we're working on a website where users will need to comment on articles.
 In the user interface, they'll be provided with an `textarea` element where they can type their comment.
 However, there is a _character limit_ of `200` characters on their comment.
-As users type in to the box they should get feedback on how many characters they've got left for their comment
+As users type in to the box they should get feedback on how many characters they've got left for their comment.

 {{<wordlimit>}}